Tarnished Plant Bug

 Overwintered adults lay eggs in spring, depositing eggs in stems and leaf ribs in host plants.
 These adults and nymphs attack strawberry flowers in May.
 A new generation of adults (which is what we are seeing now) will produce another brood in the late summer, for a total of 2 or possibly 3 generations per year.

 Over half of the cultivated crops in the US are listed as hosts.
 In strawberry, this distorted growth of fruits is known as cat-facing.
-In lettuce, leaf stems and ribs are injured, causing localized discolored scars and scabs.
-In celery, feeding on tender stalks produced large, brown colored wilted spots and blacking of joints, know as “black-joint’.
+While both adults and immatures (nymphs) can be present during strawberry bloom, nymphs cause more damage since they are present in larger numbers.
+Raspberry fruit is deformed and becomes crumbly and unmarketable after TPB feeding.
+In apples, adults feed on fruit buds and cause fruit dimpling and scabbing, or dropping off (abscission) of the buds.
+For these fruits, TPB is a key pest.
+Vegetables usually sustain minor damage, but in some years damage can be significant.
+In lettuce, leaf stems and ribs are injured, causing localized discolored scars and scabs In celery, feeding on tender stalks produced large, brown colored wilted spots and blacking of joints, know as “black-joint’.
 In beans, feeding on flowers causes them to drop, and feeding on seeds in young pods causes pitting and blemishing of pods.
 In tomatoes, eggplants and peppers, feeding may occur on flowers and stems, causing flower drop.
 Fruits may also be attacked leading to indentations, bumps, or yellowing of the flesh where the fruit is “stung” by the piercing mouthparts of nymphs or adults.
-These could be confused with stink bug damage, but they do not have the white pithy areas beneath the skin that is typical of stick bug damage.
+These could be confused with stink bug damage, but they do not have the white pithy areas beneath the skin that is typical of stink bug damage.
 It is not common to see this damage, but if the damage occurs it may help to determine the cause.
 In pepper and in basil, feeding in emerging leaves causes distortion and browning of leaves.
-In apples, adults feed on fruit buds and cause fruit dimpling and scabbing, or dropping off (abscission) of the buds.

 We also find TPB damage in water spinach, which is grown as a succulent green for Asian markets (Note: this crop is on the US Noxious Weed list because it is invasive in tropical areas.
 It may be grown legally in Massachusetts ONLY with the proper permit.
 Contact Frank Mangan 978-422-6374 for more information).
 TPB feeding occurs in the tiny new leaves in internodes.
 Holes are punctured in the folded tiny leaves and cells are killed, and as these leaves open up this results in symmetrical holes and distortion of the leaves.
 Brown scars occur in the internodes.
 Plants develop more branches in response to dead terminals, which makes them less marketable.
 Markets want long, single stems with as little branching as possible.